vaibhav9682/MEDMATE/README.md

 - Usage
 - Contributing
 - License

 ## Getting Started

-To get started with the React Habit Tracker App, follow these steps:
+To get started with the MEDMATE App, follow these steps:

 Clone the repository to your local machine: